 Welcome to the homepage of Robert G. Bednarik.

 My principal interests are in the origins of the human ability to create constructs of reality, and in a variety of fields providing supplementary information in that quest.
 This includes the beginnings of art and language, and technological developments providing a measure of early human capacities, such as seafaring and the use of beads.
-For instance I study rock art and portable palaeoart of the Ice Age, and I conduct experiments in replicative archaeology.
-In my spare time I edit four scientific journals and two monograph series, co-edit several more journals, write academic books and articles, organise conferences, make TV documentaries and travel the world in search of sites and specimens.
-Naturally I am totally uneducated and like most autodidacts regard education as a hindrance to understanding.
+For instance, I study rock art and portable palaeoart of the Ice Age, and I conduct experiments in replicative archaeology.
+In my spare time I edit three scientific journals and two monograph series, co-edit several more journals, write academic books and articles, organise conferences, make TV documentaries and travel the world in search of sites and specimens.
+Naturally, I am totally uneducated and like most autodidacts regard education as a hindrance to understanding.
 So I can barely write my name, but I have published more scientific works on archaeology than any other person in history.
 My work has appeared in 32 languages but I am not fluent in any one of them.

 I hold the following offices:

 Convener, CEO and Editor, International Federation of Rock Art Organisations (IFRAO);